Academic policy publications and resources

 Quality and Management Framework

-The Quality and Management Framework for Student Learning outlines how Victoria University plans, manages and assures quality in learning and teaching.
+The Quality and Management Framework for Student Learning outlines how Victoria University of Wellington plans, manages and assures quality in learning and teaching.
 The Framework was prepared by the Academic Office.

 The Calendar contains the main academic statutes and policies, including the statutes for each qualification.
 View the complete set of the University's statutes, policies and procedures online.